Pylons/pyramid/docs/narr/introduction.rst

 typically be performed by user-space decorators in other Python web frameworks.

-Like Zope, but unlike :term:`Pylons` or :term:`Django`, when you build a :mod:`repoze.bfg` application, if you obey certain constraints, the application you produce can be reused, modified, re-integrated, or extended by third-party developers without modification to the original application itself.
+Like Zope, but unlike :term:`Pylons` applications or most :term:`Django` applications, when you build a :mod:`repoze.bfg` application, if you obey certain constraints, the application you produce can be reused, modified, re-integrated, or extended by third-party developers without modification to the original application itself.
 See :ref:`extending_chapter` for more information about extending or modifying an existing :mod:`repoze.bfg` application.

+:mod:`repoze.bfg` uses the :term:`Zope Component Architecture` under the hood.
+However, while a Zope application developer tends to need to understand the component architecture (and concepts such as adapters, utilities, and interfaces) to create a non-trivial application, a :mod:`repoze.bfg` application developer isn't required to interact with or understand the component architecture at all.
-Unlike application development using Zope, application developers don't interact with the Zope Component Architecture ("CA") very much during :mod:`repoze.bfg` application development.
-Instead, the :mod:`repoze.bfg` framework tends to "hide" most interaction with the CA behind special-purpose API functions.
+:mod:`repoze.bfg` tends to "hide" most interaction with the component architecture behind special-purpose API functions and ZCML directives.

 Also unlike :term:`Zope` and unlike other "full-featured" frameworks such as :term:`Django`, :mod:`repoze.bfg` makes no assumptions about